sbormann/ioBroker.iqontrol/README.md

 * Nodejs 8 or higher
 * Web-Adapter with one instance running the same protocol (http or https) as the admin-adapter, socket.IO set to 'integrated' and 'Force Web-Sockets' disabled
     * If this stands in conflict to other adapters, simply add another instance with the above settings - iQontrol will search the besst fitting web-adapter-instance and use it for communication
+	* For connecting over *iobroker.pro-Cloud* both, admin- and web-adapter should be set to http (not https)

 ## Troubleshooting
 * Make shure you fulfilled the 'You need...' section at top of this page
 * If something doesn't work like expected after update please try the following steps:
     * Start upload of adapter:
+    \
         ![Upload](img/adapter_upload.png)
 	* Clear browser cache
 	* Restart ioBroker